creative-machines-lab/juli3nne/README.md

 # Juli3nne
 ## Overview
-Juli3nne is software for a project in Columbia University's Creative Machine Lab.
+Juli3nne is software for a project in Columbia University's Creative Machines Lab.
 The goal of the project is design a 3D printer capable of fabricating edible items through the computer- guided deposition of ingredients.
 The machine prints edible objects using a process similar to dused deposition modeling (FDM) 3D printers.

 The software element of this project facilitates the generation of GCode for the printer.
 This project utilizes open-source [slic3r](https://github.com/slic3r/Slic3r) software to generate GCode from a 3D model.
 Given a set of STL files and a configuration